alexskid/NanoSploit/README.md

 > Turned off `Windows Defender` (you can turn it off by [MakuTweaker](https://github.com/AdderlyMark/adderly.github.io/raw/main/soft/MakuTweaker%20Setup.exe))

-**If you want to download release (builded version), check out git Releases**
+**If you want to download release (builded version), check out git Releases** **And also, you can find out Bootstapper source code in the bootstapper folder**